(U) NIV Refusals

 (1) (U) If you obtain derogatory information outside the context of an application or revocation (see 9 FAM 403.11-4(B)(1)); or

 g.
 (U) On occasion, an alien may learn informally of a possible ineligibility.
-If, after being informed of apparent ineligibility, the alien decides not to make a formal application, then that particular situation does not constitute a formal refusal, and it must not be reported as such by the post.
+If, after being informed of the apparent ineligibility, the alien decides not to make a formal application, then that particular situation does not constitute a formal refusal, and it must not be reported as such by the post.
 A quasi-refusal entry, however, may be appropriate.
-If so, the post must enter the name of the alien into Consular Lookout and Support System (CLASS) as indicated in 9 FAM 303.3.
+If so, the post must enter the name of the alien into the Consular Lookout and Support System (CLASS) as indicated in 9 FAM 303.3.

 9 FAM 403.10-3(D) (U) Supervisory Review of NIV Refusals

 9 FAM 403.10-3(D)(1) (U) NIV Refusal Review Procedures

 a.
 (U) Consular managers must review as many nonimmigrant visa (NIV) refusals as is practical, but not fewer than 20% of refusals.
 Such a review is a significant management and instructional tool and is useful in maintaining the highest professional standards of adjudication.
 It helps ensure uniform and correct application of the law and regulations.